Caffeine use for sport: Effects of caffeine

-Caffeine acts on both the respiratory system and cardiovascular system.
+Caffeine acts on both the respiratory and cardiovascular systems.
 The cardiovascular system is the pathway the human body uses for circulating blood, supplying oxygen and removing waste products.
 The respiratory system is the system involved with the exchange of oxygen and carbon dioxide between the atmosphere and the blood.
 As caffeine targets the brain, there are many cognitive effects from using it.
 Caffeine can reduce tiredness and improve reaction time.

 Caffeine is a mild diuretic, which can lead to dehydration.
 Other physical disadvantages include impaired fine motor control, gastrointestinal upset, increased heart rate, and sleep disruptions.
 Caffeine can cause feelings of anxiety and insomnia.
 Studies have found that sleep deprivation has a significant effect on sub-maximal, prolonged exercise.
 Caffeine also elevates stress hormone levels and one's perception of stress.

 Effectiveness

 Studies have found that typical doses of caffeine from 1–3 mg per kg of body weight will provide an effective improvement to performance.
 There is preliminary evidence that shows caffeine is effective for endurance and anaerobic activities.
 In studies of trained males, the discovery of the optimal amount of caffeine for anaerobic exercise was determined.
 A caffeine dosage of 3–5 mg/kg may improve high-intensity sprint performance when consumed prior to exercise.

 One analysis showed that there were small improvements, in which they discussed for these activities correlate to meaningful differences in performance.
 The following conclusions were drawn: